Click on a question below to expand it and reveal the answer.

 What is Registration?

-Registration is the first step in Oregon Tech’s three-phase New Wings program.
 Your Registration event is where you will meet with an advisor in your major and register for classes.
-All new students to the Klamath Falls campus must attend a Registration event.
+This is your opportunity to get your student ID card, check in with Financial Aid, and get prepared for the start of your career at Oregon Tech!
+All new and transfer students to the Klamath Falls campus must attend a Registration event.
 These events are designed to welcome you to campus and make sure you have the information you need to succeed.

 What kinds of things will we be doing at Registration?